krawaller/algol5/modules/content/material/games/transet/about.md

 Transet, formerly Kwinta, was invented by Harm van Veen in the 1960:s.

-{PIC:name=kwinta-small.png,cred=Pic rescued by Trabsact Sagme Diaries,title=Old ad for the game}
+{PIC:name=kwinta-small.png,cred=Pic rescued by Trabsact Sagme Diaries,title=Old ad for the game,credurl=http://sagme.blogspot.com/2013/05/transet.html}

 The non-capture ruleset makes for a very positional game.
 It can seem slow at first, but the special swapping rule that allows moving two pieces at once can radically change the board in unexpected ways.